Havvy/reference/src/expressions/struct-expr.md

 same type as the base expression) with the given values for the fields that were explicitly specified and the values in the base expression for all other fields.
-Just as with all struct expressions, all of the fields of the struct must be [visible](visibility-and-privacy.html), even those not explicitly named.
+Just as with all struct expressions, all of the fields of the struct must be [visible], even those not explicitly named.

 ```rust